PatidarRitesh/PDF_2_LaTeX/README.md

 # Pdf_2_LaTeX
-This Repository contain all works of Pdf_2_LaTeX project
+This Repository contains all works of Pdf_2_LaTeX project